-The bill also would permit the Department to promulgate rules to enforce and administer the Act, and provides that a violation of a rule would be a misdemeanor, punishable by imprisonment for up to 90 days or a fine of up to \$500, or both.
+The bill also would permit the Department to promulgate rules to enforce and administer the Act, and provides that a violation of a rule promulgated under the Act would be a misdemeanor, punishable by imprisonment for not more than 90 days or a fine of not more than \$500, or both.
 The bill would require a notice and an opportunity for a hearing when a suspension, revocation, or other action against a licensee was taken.
 The bill also would remove a provision stating that Department agents have all the powers of a peace officer in carrying out the provisions of the Act.

-MCL 338.822 et al.
+MCL 338.822, et al